tropicflite/dotfiles/README.md

         cd ./dotfiles

-        Finally, install one or more of my configs with the installation script
+        and install one or more of my configs with the installation script

             ./install.sh [OPTIONS] TARGET